Hooping: History

 A boy with a hoop.
 Hoops have long been a popular toy across a variety of cultures.

 Ancient

-The earliest known incidence of hooping was in ancient Egypt as early as 1000 BC, where children used large hoops made of grape vines, which they rolled along the ground propelled by sticks, or swung around their waists a la the modern hoop.
+The earliest known incidence of hooping was in ancient Egypt as early as 1000 BC, where children used large hoops made of grape vines, which they rolled along the ground propelled by sticks, or swung around their waists, akin to the modern hoop.
 In other parts of the ancient world, hoops were made of stiff grasses as opposed to vine.

 Old world

 In the 14th century, recreational hooping swept across England.
 The records of doctors at the time attribute numerous dislocated backs and heart attacks to "hooping."
 The word "hula" became associated with the toy in the early 19th century when British sailors visited the Hawaiian Islands and noted the similarity between "hooping" and traditional hula dancing.

 Independently, Native Americans developed their own traditions surrounding the Hoop Dance.
 Native American Hoop Dance focuses on very rapid moves, and the construction of hoop formations around and about the body.
 Up to 30 hoops may be used in storytelling rituals to create formations such as the butterfly, the eagle, the snake, and the coyote.
 Native American hoops are typically of very small diameter (1 to 2.5 feet).

 The late 1800s and early 1900s saw the introduction of hoop dancing into the world of physical fitness; a Swedish instructor began to incorporate the hoop into his special training system for dancers and musicians.